Arcadier/Plug-In-Sample-Codes/README.md

 Sample Packages
 ===============
-This repository contains examples of fully functional and tested plug-in source codes.
+The term package here refers to Plug-ins.
+Their purpose is to add very specific features to our core product, which are not needed by every marketplace owner, but still valuable to some.
+Hence, we allow those who need them to install/uninstall those features as plug-ins.

+These customers sometimes approach developers to help them build these plug ins.
+So, on top of our [API docmenation](apiv2.arcadier.com), and [Plug-In Documentation](#), this repository provides examples of how everything is brought together to create a fully functional plug-in.
 These plug-ins only work on Arcadier's marketplaces which are on a **Growth**, **Scale**, or **Enterprise** plans.
 ***

 Languages